onyx-platform/onyx/doc/design/masterless.md

 Messages arrive in the inbox as commands are proposed into the ZooKeeper log.
 Technically, the inbox need only be size 1 since all log entries are processed strictly in order.
 As an optimization, the peer can choose to read a few extra commands behind the one it's current processing - hence the inbox will probably be configured with a size greater than one.

 The outbox is used to send commands to the log.
 Certain commands processed by the peer will generate *other* commands.
 For example, if a peer is idle and it receives a command notifying it about a new job, the peer will *react* by sending a command to the log that it gets allocated for work.
 Each peer can choose to *pause* or *resume* the sending of its outbox messages.
 This is useful when the peer is just acquiring membership to the cluster.
 It will have to play log commands to join the cluster fully, but it cannot volunteer to be allocated for work.

+### Applying Log Entries

+This section describes how log entries are applied to the peer's local replica.
+A log entry is a persistent, sequential znode.
+It's content is a map with keys `:fn` and `:args`. `:fn` is mapped to a keyword that finds this log entries implementation. `:args` is mapped to another map with any data needed to apply the log entry to the replica.

+Peers begin with the empty state value, and local state.
+Local state maintains a mapping of things like the inbox and outbox.
+Local state does not contain values.

+Each virtual peer starts a thread that listens for additions to the log.
+When it the log gets a new entry, the peer calls `onyx.extensions/apply-log-entry`.
+This is a function that takes a log entry and the replica, and returns a new replica with the log entry applied to it.
+This is a value-to-value transformation.

+Peers affect change in the world by reacting to log entries.
+When a log entry is applied, the peer calls `onyx.extensions/replica-diff`, passing it the old and new replicas.
+The peer produces a value summarization of what changed.
+This diff is used in subsequent sections to decide how to react and what side-effects to carry out.

+Next, the peer calls `onyx.extensions/reactions` on the old/new replicas, the diff, and it's local state.
+The peer can decide to submit new entries back to the log as a reaction to the log entry it just saw.
+It might react to "submit-job" with "volunteer-for-task", for instance.

+Finally, the peer can carry out side-effects by invoking `onyx.extensions/fire-side-effects!`.
+This function will do things like talking to ZooKeeper or writing to core.async channels.
+Isolating side effects means that a subset of the test suite can operate on pure functions alone.

 ### Joining the Cluster